SAFEtoolbox/SAFEtoolbox.github.io/index.md

 The SAFE Toolbox provides a set of functions to perform Global Sensitivity Analysis.
-It implements several methods, including the Elementary Effects Test, Regional Sensitivity Analysis, Variance-Based (Sobol’) sensitivity analysis and the PAWN method. <br>
+It implements several methods, including the Elementary Effects Test, Regional Sensitivity Analysis, Variance-Based (Sobol’) sensitivity analysis and the PAWN method.
-SAFE was originally developed for the Matlab/Octave environment [(Pianosi et al. 2015)](/index#references)) but is now available also in R and Python.
-An overview of the community of SAFE users and their evaluation of SAFE can be found in [Pianosi et al. (2020)](/index#references).
+SAFE was originally developed for the Matlab/Octave environment [(Pianosi et al. 2015)](/index#references) but was then made available also in R and Python. <br>

+### Who is using SAFE ###

+From 2015 to 2022, SAFE was distributed open-source and free-of-charge through a bespoke website (safetoolbox.info) upon filling in a download request.
+This distribution model enabled us to monitor the number of downloads and gathering contact details and some basic information about the users (affiliation, role, and area of expertise).
+In 2018, we used these information to run a survey of the users community at the time, and get their evaluation of SAFE.
+The results of this survey are discussed in [Pianosi et al (2020)](/index#references).
+As of February 2023, when the safetoolbox.info website was closed and the code moved to Github, the toolbox had been downloaded over 4000 times from students and researchers from 160 different countries. <br>

 ### Download ###